 As a registered tax practitioner, you play a significant role in influencing and supporting the tax system.
 It is very important for you to keep your personal tax obligations up to date in line with community expectations and taxation laws.

 In addition to your obligations under the taxation laws generally, the Code of Professional Conduct (Code) requires you to comply with the taxation laws in the conduct of your personal affairs (Code item 2).

 - lodging your personal income tax returns on time

 - paying your tax bill or coming to an arrangement with the Australian Taxation Office to pay amounts owing.

-If we find that you have failed to comply with your personal tax obligations (including those of related entities), the Board Conduct Committee may decide that you have breached the Code and impose a sanction which may include:
+If we find that you have failed to comply with your personal tax obligations (including those of related entities), the Board Conduct Committee (BCC) may decide that you have breached Code item 2 and impose a sanction which may include:

 - issuing you with a formal written caution

 - issuing an order that you must comply with

 - suspending your registration